tezoscommunity/FAQ/Compile_Mainnet.md

 echo "f25a98ff5a45bd2ad7ce1b9496503c505ca8cd38525dcd11be04b9203e54cbff  /usr/local/bin/opam"|shasum -a 256 -c
 ```

 Now that opam is installed, initialize it.
 When the following runs, allow it to update your .profile and, if asked, also allow to "add a hook to opam's init scripts".
-The init step will take quite a while to complete -- might be a good time to call your Mom, or someone else who deserves it.

 ```
-opam init --compiler=4.06.1
+opam init --bare
 eval $(opam env)
 ```